 - Toss broccoli florets and mushrooms on the prepared baking sheet with olive oil and reserved marinade.
 Spread out in an even layer, and roast until just tender, about 10 minutes.
 Remove baking sheet from oven and set the oven to broil.

 - Push broccoli and mushrooms to edges of the baking sheet and place steak in the center, drizzling over any remaining marinade.
 Slide baking sheet under the broiler and broil until steak begins to char on the outside.
 For medium-rare, 3 to 5 minutes per side.

-- Remove baking sheet from oven and let steak rest, loosely covered with foil, for 10 minutes before thinly slicing against the grain.
+- Remove baking sheet from oven and let steak rest, loosely covered with unbleached parchment paper, for 10 minutes before thinly slicing against the grain.

 - Mix with roasted broccoli and mushrooms.

 - Serve over brown rice or quinoa.